AishwaryJain07/Django_Apps/README.md

 How to use!

-:Make sure Django and Python are installed correctly on your System.
+-> Make sure Django and Python are installed correctly on your System.

-:Run "python manage.py runserver" to run the app .
+-> Run "python manage.py runserver" to run the app .